Anthony-McDonald/UOGITTP2024CardGame/README.md

 ## Our Play Area ##
 ![](https://github.com/Anthony-McDonald/UOGITTP2024CardGame/assets/89093671/9ee77208-48f4-452d-9dc0-102a22892f92)

-As seen in our board above, there are some notable differences between our board and the original board, however all key functionality is present.
-Namely you can see the following highlighted:
+As seen in the images above, there are some notable differences between our board and the original board, however all key functionality is present.
+Namely, you can see the following highlighted:
   - Life scores in red
   - Mana amount in blue
   - Player hand in green